 Soap nuts also don't contain any synthetic chemicals which means there are no fabric softening agents or whiteners.
 That's not to say you need to stick to chemicals in order to achieve the results, there are plenty of natural alternatives you can add to your wash with the soap nuts for example vinegar for tough stains, lemon juice, sodium percarbonate just to mention a few, the internet is full of natural alternatives that can work in conjunction with soap nuts but we do need to remember that whilst they are a cleaning agent, they only do what they say they do- clean.

 Honestly soap nuts are a personal preference but there is no harm in trying them (for you or for the planet) and if they don't work for you, you can always still make a conscious planet strong alternative to harsh synthetic chemicals, you could even try this DIY laundry detergent recipe!
-If you'd like to put them to the test yourself, you can buy soap nuts online or from some health foods stores.
+And if you would like to put soap nuts to the test for yourself, check your local bulk store or you can purchase them online.

 1 Million Women is more than our name; it's our goal!
 We're building a movement of strong, inspirational women acting on climate change by leading low-carbon lives.
 To make sure that our message has an impact, we need more women adding their voice.
 We need to be louder.
 Joining us online means your voice and actions can be counted.
 We need you.